Monitoring Executions

 $ dx find jobs --state failed

-flag to return only the object IDs for the objects returned by your search query.
+flag to display only the object IDs for objects returned by your search query.
 The ‑‑origin‑jobs

 job-xxxx